svlada/springboot-security-jwt/etc/blog.md

 ### <a name="ajax-authentication" id="ajax-authentication">Ajax authentication</a>

-In the first part of this tutorial Ajax authentication is implemented by following standard patterns found in Spring Security framework.
+In the first part of this tutorial Ajax authentication is implemented by following standard patterns found in the Spring Security framework.

 When we talk about Ajax authentication we usually refer to process where user is supplying credentials through JSON payload that is sent as a part of XMLHttpRequest.